Complex variational autoencoders admit K\"ahler structure: Our work: complex decoder geometry

 Our primary experiments will be done twofold.
 We will add a regularization / penalty loss, and so our loss function will take the form with sampling

 The sampling is done at inference, so our metric surrogate is used in both training and inference.
+We make a few remarks.
 This loss encourages nondegeneracy ($h \approx 0$ will blow up), and extreme curvature ($h$ large will blow up negatively, but $z^{\dagger} z$ counteracts this).
 This loss helps mitigate ill-conditioning with the decoder metric.
+Moreover, we previously discussed advantages of this loss in section \ref{sec:proposed_metric}.
+In particular, our proposed softmax-type expectation rewards distance, and so does this loss.
+In particular, this loss function especially supports our methods.

-This loss has connections to existing literature but is largely new. \cite{nazari2023geometricautoencodersdecode} proposes penalizing the induced metric determinant, but rather its variance in a non-variational setting, and so no sampling is done in accordance with the penalty. \cite{lee2022regularized} presents isometric representation learning with a regularization penalty.
+\cite{nazari2023geometricautoencodersdecode} proposes penalizing the induced metric determinant, but rather its variance in a non-variational setting, and so no sampling is done in accordance with the penalty. \cite{lee2022regularized} presents isometric representation learning with a regularization penalty.
 It is nontrivial to compute the metric $h$ as part of the training procedure.
 Our solution to this is compute it every $K$ iterations and to attach the fixed, stored gradient to the gradient descent over iteration.

 Note that this procedure has connections to Ricci curvature, since, as a form and tensor respectively \cite{Viaclovsky2018Japan},